ypriverol/github-paper/document/manuscript.md

 Free projects on github are visible to everyone, but write permissions need to be granted.
 Structuring your projects allow to manage permissions and restrict access on different levels: users, teams and organisations.
 Users are the keystone of GitHub; as for any other social network.
 Every user has a profile listing their GitHub projects and activities which can be optionally populated with personal information including name, email address, image and webpage.
 To stay up to date with other users you simply connect by “following” their accounts.
 Collaboration on e.g. your single user projects can be achieved by simply adding a trusted “Collaborator” and thereby granting write access.
 However, development in large projects is usually done by several teams of people, within a larger organization.
 GitHub organizations are a great way to manage team-based access permissions for the individual projects of institutes, research labs, and large open-source projects that need multiple owners and administrators (Figure 1).
 For researcher, we recommend that you make your profile visible to other users and displays all the projects and organizations you are working on and a list of their latest activities on the site (Comment: here we can add a Figure 1 with major options of GitHub).
-Repositories are versioned directories or storage space of your software or research projects.
+Repositories (shorten term “repo”) are versioned directories or storage space of your software or research projects.
 It can be included inside you organization or can belong to particular users.
 Users usually keep code files, text files, image files and small data files, inside a repository.
 And while many users store programs and code projects, there’s nothing preventing you from keeping text documents or other file types in your project making GitHub and excellent service and platform for bioinformatics and open-source research [citation].
 Note that until recently, GitHub had a lack of support for storing large files (> 100mb).
 This has been recently addressed by the github large file storage [cite].

 ##Rule 2: Learn git and embrace its power